MysteryPancake/Houdini-Fun/README.md

 Find Shortest Path can help generate branched structures like trees or veins.

 The hard part is generating the initial paths.
-You can try using the constraints from a Voronoi Fracture node.
+Below I used the constraints from a Voronoi Fracture node.

 <img src="./images/vein_pig.webp?raw=true" width="400">